Sweden Admits Virus Response Could Have Been Better - UrduPoint

 But their approach has been criticised at home and abroad, particularly as the number of deaths has far exceeded those in neighbouring Nordic countries, which all imposed more restrictive containment measures.

-Tegnell noted what he called an "ambivalent" view of Sweden abroad, with their approach receiving both praise and scorn.
+Tegnell noted what he called an "ambivalent" view of Sweden abroad, with their approach having received both praise and scorn.

 "Sometimes it has been perceived as a bit of a threat, because it could indirectly cast doubt on some of the fairly drastic measures undertaken," Tegnell said.